romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What best describes GitHub Enterprise Policies?
+Q: What best describes GitHub Enterprise Policies?
 <details><summary>Show the answer</summary><p>

 - **Settings managed by organization owners to control aspects like repository management, team access, and security features within their GitHub organization**